lvanschilfgaarde/lordcephei.github.io/pages/asaoverview.md

 + <i>C<sub>l</sub></i> describes the band center, and is the analog of the on-site matrix element (or atomic level in the free atom)
 + &Delta;<i><sub>l</sub></i> characterises the width of the partial, i.e. approximately the maximum and minimum values a partial wave would take in the absence of hybridization with other atoms.

+For a connection between _C_ and &Delta; and scattering phase shifts, see [downfolding](/docs/asaoverview/#downfolding-in-the-asa/) below.

 To generate bands and an output charge density (in the form of moments <i>Q</i><sub>0,1,2</sub>), only potential parameters are required.
 Nevertheless it is more common to start from the moments because rough values for them can easily be guessed.
 The ASA codes will assume default values (<i>Q</i><sub>0</sub> = occupation of the free atom, <i>Q</i><sub>1</sub> = <i>Q</i><sub>2</sub> = 0), which most of the time is good